Silent Trigger: Plot

-Clegg and Waxman consummate their feelings for each other.
-Afterwards, as duty continues, Waxman heads for the bathrooms, but sees water running out under the door to the bathroom.
+Spotter and Sniper consummate their feelings for each other.
+Afterwards, as duty continues, Sniper heads for the bathrooms, but sees water running out under the door to the bathroom.
 He pulls his gun, and discovers that O'Hara has disappeared.

 O'Hara bears the toilet with him down the stairs.
-A vengeful O'Hara grabs his shotgun and is about to go upstairs to finish off Waxman.
+A vengeful O'Hara grabs his shotgun and is about to go upstairs to finish off Sniper.
 Klein, the new security guard, shoots O'Hara with his shotgun, walks to the spot where the dying O'Hara lies and, in cold blood, puts a final shot into him.

 Upstairs, the two are engaging the target.
-As before, Waxman hesitates and does not take the shot.
-As history repeats itself for the two, Clegg pulls her sidearm and implores Waxman to do his duty.
-Before the situation escalates, another shooter shoots the target four times and, when finished, takes aim for Clegg and Waxman.
-Waxman quickly throws himself and Clegg away from the shot, grabs his rifle and shoots the adversary.
-Waxman and Clegg defend themselves from Special Forces personnel raiding the skyscraper.
-Waxman and Clegg are surprised by Klein, who has stealthily entered the room.
-He shoots Waxman in the chest with his shotgun, but is threatened by Clegg who has picked up an MP5 submachine gun.
+As before, Sniper hesitates and does not take the shot.
+As history repeats itself for the two, Spotter pulls her sidearm and implores Sniper to do his duty.
+Before the situation escalates, another shooter shoots the target four times and, when finished, takes aim for Spotter and Sniper.
+Sniper quickly throws himself and Spotter away from the shot, grabs his rifle and shoots the adversary.
+Sniper and Spotter defend themselves from Special Forces personnel raiding the skyscraper.
+Sniper and Spotter are surprised by Klein, who has stealthily entered the room.
+He shoots Sniper in the chest with his shotgun, but is threatened by Spotter who has picked up an MP5 submachine gun.
 He takes the lift car and leaves when the planted bomb explodes.

-Believing Waxman to be dead, Clegg flees the skyscraper.
+Believing Sniper to be dead, Spotter flees the skyscraper.
 As she walks away from the building, the top of a nearby fire hydrant is shot off.
-She looks up and sees Waxman, removing/revealing the body armor that he was wearing, then throwing his sniper rifle from the building.
+She looks up and sees Sniper, removing/revealing the body armor that he was wearing, then throwing his sniper rifle from the building.
 He then quietly mouths "Goodbye" to her.
-Clegg mouths "Bye", then walks away, smiling, as the skyscraper continues to burn.
+Spotter mouths "Bye", then walks away, smiling, as the skyscraper continues to burn.